BigSully/shadowsocks-heroku/README.md

 # Deprecated
-save for backup.
+Save for backup.
 See newer version for details.